Adverbs are words that modify verbs, adjectives and other adverbs.

 “Joey woke up _______ on Monday morning.
 He _______ got out of bed.
 He went downstairs ______ and greeted his mum _______.

 One group gets another card with “Joey is excited about his first cricket game” on it.
 This group may fill in the blanks with “excitedly” adverbs.
-Another group could get “Joey is dreading his first day of school in his new town.” so they would fill in the blanks with “slowly, quietly” etc.
+Another group could get “Joey is dreading his first day of school in his new town.” so they would fill in the blanks with “slowly, quietly” and so on.

 ACELA1523: Understand how ideas can be expanded and sharpened through careful choice of verbs, elaborated tenses and a range of adverb groups/phrases